Minyante/web-of-science-tools/readme.md

 ## installation

-this web scraper tool relies on selenium libraries in order to simulate chrome, selenium relies on chrome web driver which can be installed [here](https://chromedriver.chromium.org/downloads). this program was tested on ChromeDriver 92.0.4515.43 but will most likely work for other versions
+this web scraper tool relies on selenium libraries in order to simulate chrome, selenium relies on chrome web driver which can be installed [here](https://chromedriver.chromium.org/downloads). this program was tested on ChromeDriver 92.0.4515.43 but will most likely work for other versions. your current chrome version and the downloaded chrome driver version MUST be the same.

 ```bash
 pip install -r requirements.txt